 Tax Benefits of the CollegeChoice 529 Direct Savings Plan

-The CollegeChoice 529 Direct Savings Plan is open to all U.S. citizens, but Indiana tax payers get bonus perks.
+The CollegeChoice 529 Direct Savings Plan is open to all U.S. citizens, but Indiana taxpayers get bonus perks.
 They are eligible for tax credits worth 20% of their annual contributions up to $1,000 per account.

-However, you may face some consequences if you use your 529 plan money on anything else.
-In this scenario, you’ve made a nonqualified withdrawal and it may be subject to federal income tax as well as a 10% penalty.
+Non-qualified withdrawals may be subject to federal income tax as well as a 10% penalty.
 You may also have to pay back previously-claimed tax deductions.
 You should speak to a qualified tax advisor in your area about how a nonqualified withdrawal may affect you based on our unique circumstances.

 What Are My Investment Options?

 The CollegeChoice 529 Direct Savings plan offers a diverse menu of low-fee investment portfolios featuring year-of-enrollment options.
 These may suit you if you’re new to investing.
 You can choose one named after the year you expect your child to enroll in college.
 These portfolios then automatically change their asset allocation.
 When your child is young, these portfolios aim for strong growth by investing mostly in stock funds.
-But as your child approaches the college years, the portfolio switches focus to less-risky investments like bond funds with an aim to earn a steady return and protect your savings.
+But as your child approaches the college years, the portfolio switches focus to less risky investments like bond funds with an aim to earn a steady return and protect your savings.

-You can also invest in one or more Individual portfolios to create a customized investment strategy based on your risk appetite.
+You can also invest in one or more individual portfolios to create a customized investment strategy based on your risk appetite.
 Each one of these portfolios invests in a single underlying mutual fund and they invest in all major asset classes like stocks and bonds.
 You can use our asset allocation calculator to see how investment mixes may break down based on different risk levels.
 A financial advisor can also help you construct a personalized investment strategy with the portfolio options available through the Indiana 529 plan.